Best rosé wine: must try bottles in 2025

 Chavignol Sancerre rosé 2023 – François Cotat 14,6% Low tannin, medium acidity 3 years 50-53,6° F

-How to store your rosé wine bottle: 5 tips
+How to store your rosé wine bottle in 5 simple tips

 Wondering how to store and keep your rosé wine bottle in the best condition?
 Here are 5 essential tips to preserve its freshness, structure, and aroma:

-2. Keep it dark – Light, especially UV rays, can damage wine and alter its flavors.
+2. Keep it dark: UV rays can damage wine and alter its flavors.
 Store bottles in a dark place.

-5. Mind the humidity – If possible, keep humidity around 60–70%.
-Too dry, and corks may crack; too damp, and labels or corks may mold.
+5. Mind the humidity: keep humidity around 60–70%.
+Too dry and corks may crack; too damp and labels or corks may mold.

 How to choose the best rosé wine for beginners